topk-io/topk/README.md

 # TopK

 [TopK](https://topk.io) is a high-performance search platform and vector database built in Rust.
-It offers production-ready APIs for document and vector storage with powerful hybrid search capabilities (keyword, semantic, and vector) and robust filtering.
-SDKs available for Python and JavaScript.
+It offers production-ready APIs for document and vector storage with powerful hybrid search queries (keyword, semantic and vector) and robust filtering.

+TopK's query language is designed to be simple yet expressive, allowing you to search using semantic similarity, keyword matching, and filters—all in a single query.
+SDKs are available for Python and JavaScript.

 ## SDKs